 We all have a role in prevention.

-Establish limits on game time.
+Establish limits and set controls on devices that regulate game time.

 The warning signs are right in front of you.